Mo-AH/final_assignment/README.md

 get parameter collisionAssistant

 == PART 1
-if user enter a command, switch off the node and go back to the `ui_node`
+if user enters a command, switch off the node and go back to the `ui_node`

 == PART 2
 If collisionAssistant
-  check obstacles (via laserScan) and velocities as described else publish velocities as received
+  receive velocity and laser scan ranges check obstacles in the ranges and modify velocity if required publish velocity else publish velocities as received

 ```

 ## Possible improvements

 The program could be improved in several ways:
-* Get more fluid movements of the robot, maybe simulating a real trajectory of a F1 Machine
-* Do more controls when changing speed, for example to never go under 0 for both linear and angular speed, to avoid unrealistic behaviour
-* Adding a button to change the sense of the lap from counter-clockwise to clockwise
-* Adding an int counting the number of laps and a time variable to get the time for every lap
+* It would have been better to do a separate node even for the first mode (automatic), in order to mantain a modular program
+* When the robot has a complete knowledge of the map, it should be able to know if a certain coordinate is reacheable before trying